daveRendon/azd-multiagent-system-maf/README.md

 ## Prerequisites

-1. **Azure subscription** with access to GPT-4o capacity in Azure AI Foundry.
+1. **Azure subscription** with access to GPT-4o capacity in Microsoft Foundry.
 2. **Azure Developer CLI (azd)** v1.9+ and the Azure CLI (`az`) installed locally.
 3. **Python 3.12+** with `pip` available on your development machine.
 4. **Docker** (builds the API image if you make code changes).